Fivell/policies/source/sections/12-breach_policy.md

      regarding the breach.
    - Resolution steps taken to mitigate the breach and prevent future occurrences.
-9. Workforce Training: Datica shall train all members of its workforce on the policies and procedures with respect to ePHI as necessary and appropriate for the members to carry out their job responsibilities.
+9. Workforce Training: Versionista shall train all members of its workforce on the policies and procedures with respect to ePHI as necessary and appropriate for the members to carry out their job responsibilities.
 Workforce members shall also be trained as to how to identify and report breaches within the organization.
-10. Complaints: Datica must provide a process for individuals to make complaints concerning the organization's patient privacy policies and procedures or its compliance with such policies and procedures.
+10. Complaints: Versionista must provide a process for individuals to make complaints concerning the organization's patient privacy policies and procedures or its compliance with such policies and procedures.
 11. Sanctions: The organization shall have in place and apply appropriate sanctions against members of its workforce, Customers, and Partners who fail to comply with privacy policies and procedures.
-12. Retaliation/Waiver: Datica may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the exercise by the individual of any privacy right.
+12. Retaliation/Waiver: Versionista may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the exercise by the individual of any privacy right.
 The organization may not require individuals to waive their privacy rights under as a condition of the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits.

-## 12.3 Datica Platform Customer Responsibilities
+## 12.3 Versionista Platform Customer Responsibilities

-1. The Datica Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Datica of such breach.
-The Customer shall provide Datica with the following information:
+1. The Versionista Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Versionista of such breach.
+The Customer shall provide Versionista with the following information:
    - A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers affected, if known.